-WordPress also has two versions: hosted (wordpress.com) and self-hosted (wordpress.org).
-Their hosted version is similar to Squarespace in that it is a SaaS tool you pay a monthly fee for which gives access to a whole host of features that enable you to build and maintain a website.
+The WordPress.com (the hosted version) is quite similar to Squarespace - in a sense that you pay a monthly fee for which you get access to a whole host of features that enable you to build and maintain a website.

 For some people, having a piece of technology that’s intuitive and easy to use is key.
-Squarespace shines in that it has a clean, clutter-free, and uncomplicated user interface.
+And when it comes to simplicity, Squarespace is better than WordPress, as it offers a clean, clutter-free, and uncomplicated user interface.
 You can get a website built fairly quickly, whether you know how to code or not.

 Squarespace makes building out web pages incredibly easy with their drag-and-drop tool that allows users to literally drag and drop elements—like videos, images, and text—anywhere on the page.